Mirith/praatR-script/readme.md

 Extracts relevant data from annotated sound files (annotated in Praat) and analyzes that data.
 (Formant values, vowel length, average amplitude, etc).

 Work in progress right now.
-Currently writing functions, and will piece them together later.
+Currently editing functions and getting them to play nicely with each other.

 This script requires PraatR to be working, as well as R/some text editor for R.  (I'm using RSTudio).